black-sat/black/README.md

       ```
       $ CC=gcc-8 CXX=g++-8 cmake ..
       ```
-   * On macOS Mojave, the right compiler is automatically found:
+   * On macOS Mojave, the default choice is fine:
       ```
       $ cmake ...
       ```